-This study analyzed the impacts of land use changes and check dams on sediment load in the Kuye River watershed by applying the SEDD model.
+This study analyzed the impacts of three factors on soil erosion and sediment yield in the Kuye River watershed by applying the SEDD model.
 The process of land use changes showed that arable land and bare land transformed into vegetation cover and construction land from 1987 to 2016, while arable land and bare land were the main sources of sediment yield in 1987.
-As of 2011, 306 key dams had been built in the

-Kuye River watershed, with a total storage capacity of 316.64 Mm^3 .
-According to the classification of soil erosion and sediment yield, we found that under the influence of man-made measures, high erosion areas were consistently transformed into low erosion areas.
-Hot spot analysis showed that the high-risk regions of soil erosion and sediment yield were mainly concentrated in the periphery of Shenmu County and the outlet of the watershed, and the hot spots decreased with time.
+As of 2011, 306 key dams had been built in the Kuye River watershed, with a total storage capacity of 316.64 Mm3.
+According to the classification of soil erosion and sediment yield, we found that under the influence of three factors, high erosion areas were consistently transformed into low erosion areas.
+Hot spot analysis showed that the high-risk regions of soil erosion and sediment yield were mainly concentrated in the middle reaches of the watershed, and the hot spots decreased with time.
 The average value of SDR for the whole watershed showed a declining trend with increasing time.
-In the Kuye River watershed, land use changes have reduced sediment yield by 51.14% over the past 29 years.
-In 1987, the sediment yield with consideration of the action of check dams was reduced by 50.44% compared that calculated with the exclusion of check dams.
-Under the joint action of vegetation recovery and check dam construction, the sediment load reduction reached 73.91% in 2016.
+The simulation results showed that the check dams were the dominant factor, reducing total soil erosion by 70.95% in 2006 and 57.78% in 2016.
+Check dams reduced total sediment load by 53.77% in 2006, which were still the dominant factor.
+From 1987 to 2016, the contribution of these three factors to sediment load reduction was 29.10%, 40.09% and 30.81%, respectively, which indicated that all of them had significant influence on sediment load in 2016.